 John is a CFA® Charterholder, Certified Public Accountant, and CERTIFIED FINANCIAL PLANNER TM certificant.

 An Arizona native, John resides in Phoenix with his wife and two daughters.
-In addition to spending time with family, he enjoys visiting libraries, and exploring the back roads of Arizona.
+In addition to spending time with family, he enjoys home renovation projects, visiting libraries, spending time on Lake Powell, and exploring the back roads of Arizona.

 CFA® and Chartered Financial Analyst® are registered trademarks owned by CFA Institute.